stefzki/stefzki/README.md

 ### Welcome to my GitHub profile

-- I'm currently working in the tech environment as manager in a cross functional product team of a B2C product company.
+- I'm currently working in the tech environment as Head of Technology in a cross functional product area of a B2C product company.
 - I'm using GitHub to work on my own webpage.
 Furthermore it keeps some older repositories and some private projects.

 <!--